chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 Given `shareP` and `shareV`, the client and server can then both compute K_main, the root secret in the protocol as described in {{Section 3.4 of SPAKE2PLUS}}.
-The "Context" value for SPAKE2+ is "TLS-SPAKE2PLUS_V1".
+The "Context" value for SPAKE2+ may be specified by the application to include additional context in the protocol transcript or left empty.
+See {{Section 3 of SPAKE2PLUS}}.
 The rest of the values needed for the transcript derivation are as configured in {{spake2plus-setup}}, exchanged over the wire, or computed by client and server.

 Using `K_main`, the client and server both compute `K_shared` which is used as